2011 UK Championship

-The 2011 williamhill.com UK Championship was a professional ranking snooker tournament that took place between 3–11 December 2011 at the Barbican Centre in York, England.
+The 2011 UK Championship (officially the 2011 williamhill.com UK Championship) was a professional ranking snooker tournament that took place between 3–11 December 2011 at the Barbican Centre in York, England.
 This was the first time that William Hill sponsored the event.

 John Higgins was the defending champion, but he lost in the second round 4–6 against Stephen Maguire.

 Judd Trump won his second ranking title by defeating Mark Allen 10–8 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: